smkim0508/RestaurantRepo/README.md

 To run, simply start up the Swift application on iOS IDE like Xcode.

+You can search for restaurant recommendations by entering your Yelp User ID and (optionally) specifying the location or cuisine that you are looking for.
+The app will fetch your past Yelp review data to recommend you restaurants using an algorithm similar to collaborative filtering, specifically designed for food preferences!

 Demo Application Shown Below:

 - Landing Page